 Explore Quebec City's winding streets and historic sites, joining your Local Specialist for an in-depth discovery of a city that exudes all the charm of old Europe.
 Delve into Quebec City’s French and English military past at the fortified Citadel and the Plains of Abraham, the site of a major colonial battle.
 The afternoon and evening are yours to explore La Vieille Capitale on your terms.

-Visit a local farmers market outside of Montreal to 'Dive into Culture' and experience the flavors of the region during a lunch tasting including wine and cider.
-Savour the good life as you arrive in Montreal where your Local Specialist will introduce you to the pleasures of the city.
-View the Notre-Dame Basilica, the colourful port area and Place Jacques-Cartier, at the heart of the old city.
+Visit a local farmers market outside of Montréal to Dive Into Culture and experience the flavours of the region during a lunch tasting including wine and cider.
+Savour the good life as you arrive in Montréal.
+Meet your Local Specialist and visit Notre-Dame Basilica, the Old Port of Montréal, and Place Jacques Cartier.
+The rest of the day is at leisure.

 Return to the United States this morning and traverse New Hampshire bound for Franconia Notch, in the heart of the White Mountains.
 As you journey past sugar maple and white birch in their thousands, keep a keen eye out for the black bear, moose and deer that find sanctuary in these scenic forest landscapes.
-Our 'Stay with Story' in Boston was once a frequent haunt of powerful politicians and famous writers.

-Connect with the living history of Boston this morning, touring the city’s redbrick Freedom Trail with stops at the Old North Church and Boston Harbor, the site of the famous Tea Party.
+Connect with the living history of Boston this morning, touring the city’s red brick Freedom Trail with stops at the Old North Church and Boston Harbor, the site of the famous Tea Party.
 Spend the rest of the day on your terms.
 Consider a visit to the bar that inspired the TV show Cheers or stroll through the centuries-old Boston Common.
 This evening, toast your memorable East Coast experiences at a Farewell Dinner.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

-Adult Price: $33
+Adult Price: $28

 Trip not yet reviewed